emilianodellacasa/mongoid_revisions/README.md

 ### Get all document's revisions

-To access all revisitons for a givent document, use
+To access all revisions for a given document, use

  ```ruby
   @comment.revisions